nutbasednews/nutbasednews.github.io/_posts/2022-03-15-cosmic-bliss-is-sustainably-increasing-land-use-and-methane-emissions.md

 There has been a misunderstanding about what the brand means by "sustainable".
 This word is often used to describe a positive activity that we can maintain at a certain rate or level.
 But sustainability can also apply to harmful actions.

-The former plant-based ice-cream brand has two goals: sustainably increase methane emissions and expand land use by animal agriculture.
+The former plant-based ice-cream brand has two goals: sustainably increase methane emissions and expand land used by animal agriculture.

 ![Cosmic Bliss sustainably expending land use]({{ site.base_url }}/assets/images/posts/2022-03-15-cosmic-bliss-is-sustainably-increasing-land-use-and-methane-emissions/1.png)